ShahmeerShahid/sqam/admin_api/README.md

 **Definition**
 `PUT /api/tasks/:tid/logs`

+Note: List of supplied logs will be appended to existing list of logs for given task.

 **Parameters**

 - logs: a list of strings

 **Example Request Body**